What you will learn:

 In order to receive the maximum benefit from omega-3 supplementation, it is critical to provide these fats to the body in the same way they are found naturally in fish.
 It is only when consumed in this natural form that they are most easily digested and assimilated.
 This TruTGTM advantage is especially effective at promoting healthy omega-3 levels in the body.

-Purity Issue (Mercury and PCBs)
+Purity and Absorption Issues (Mercury and PCBs)

 Having a long history of struggling with mercury (and lead) toxicity, I take fish oil research very seriously – this was the foundation for the product formulation.